Southern Fried Cabbage is a savory combination of crispy fried bacon pieces and tender chopped cabbage. Serve as a side or main dish. Easy to make.

 Since childhood, I’ve enjoyed fried cabbage with crispy pieces of bacon and a slice (or two) of crusty Homemade White Cornbread.

-EDITOR’S NOTE (June 14, 2020): You’re invited to watch recipe video demonstration in recipe notes (end of page).
+EDITOR’S NOTE (February 10, 2021): Add one photo with a helpful tip You’re invited to watch recipe video demonstration in recipe notes (end of page).

 Pairs well with meatloaf, baked chicken, baked pork chops, and a savory roast.
 Also great with buttered dinner rolls (odd but tasty).